 For affluent retirees, there’s another option to consider.
 It’s called The World.
 The World is a “private residential yacht” (they eschew the label “cruise ship”) which contains 165 individual condominium-style homes ranging from studios to three bedrooms.
 It circumnavigates the globe constantly, favoring whichever hemisphere is experiencing summer, and follows an itinerary that the residents collectively choose.
-Click on the Journey tab on their web site to see the itineraries for 2020, 2019, and 2018.
+Click on the Journey tab on their website to see their current and near-future itineraries.
 It’s quite enviable.

 All residences are currently owned, but a few are available for resale.
 The ship has a “guest stay” program which allows prospective residents to experience life on the ship prior to making a purchase decision.

 There are no prices to be found anywhere on the website, but various articles report that prices for resale units start at $1 million, and the annual fees for services and maintenance generally run 10-15 percent of your unit’s cost.
 You would need to contact a Residential Advisor to learn more specific information.
 Given the level of luxury described in the text and conveyed in the pictures, I would guess that this is one of those instances where, if you have to ask how much it costs, you probably can’t afford it.
 This is something I would seriously consider if I won the Powerball lottery.